Handheld electronic game: History

 Some of the more well-known handheld games of the LCD era are the Game & Watch series by Nintendo and the games by Tiger Electronics, and many titles from other companies were also popular, especially conversions of arcade games.
 New games are still being made, but most are based on relatively simple card and board games.

 Bandai LCD Solarpower

 In 1982, the Bandai LCD Solarpower series were the first solar-powered gaming devices.
 Some of its games, such as the horror-themed game Terror House, featured two LCD panels, one stacked on the other, for an early 3D effect.
+This also allows them to feature different stages more easily which would have been difficult or impossible to implement on a single panel.
 In 1983, Takara Tomy's Tomytronic 3D series simulated 3D by having two LED panels that were lit by external light through a window on top of the device, making it the first dedicated home video 3D hardware.

 The LCD Solarpower series are handheld electronic games powered by solar energy made by Bandai in 1982.
 The games in the Double Panel series feature two LCD panels stacked on top of each other.
-This allows these games to progress in 2 stages for more variation in game play.
+This allows these games to progress in 2 stages for more variation in gameplay.